ClayGendron/usgeocoder/README.md

 ## Installation

-Make sure you have Python 3 installed along with the pandas library.
+Make sure you have Python 3 installed, along with the pandas library.

 ```bash
 pip install usgeocoder